jaison080/iedc-blog/content/post/hello-world.md

 Having had experience with blog frameworks like [Gatsby](https://www.gatsbyjs.com/), [Hugo](https://gohugo.io/) etc in the past, I felt like Hugo would be a safe and easier option to consider.
 I also had a senior Pranav Sridhar recommending me this as well.

 In a nutshell, you give an article as a markdown file(more on this later) as input to hugo, and it builds out HTML blog pages based on the theme and customisations you've set.
 The tricky part is the customisability.
-I've know people who've dropped the whole idea of a blog just because this part took a long time for them to figure out.
+I've known people who've dropped the whole idea of a blog just because this part took a long time for them to figure out.

 Once the framework was decided, next step was setting up the team and providing the training.